Cloud computing network connection perforated paper

 Introduction

-The digital revolution, often seen as “clean” compared to traditional industries, has an environmental cost that’s easy to overlook.
-As cloud services expand and artificial intelligence demands grow exponentially, we are forced to confront an uncomfortable truth — the internet, far from being weightless, has a heavy carbon footprint.
+The digital revolution, often seen as “clean” compared to the traditional industries, carried an environmental price that’s readily overlooked.
+As cloud services expand and artificial intelligence demands grow exponentially, we are now forced to confront an uncomfortable reality: the internet, far from being weightless, has a heavy carbon footprint.

 The Hidden Infrastructure of the Internet

-When we think of pollution or carbon emissions, we imagine cars, factories, and airplanes — not Netflix streams or Instagram stories.
-However, each of these online actions depends on data centers: gigantic facilities filled with servers that store and process information 24 hours a day.
+When we think of pollution or carbon emissions, we imagine cars, factories, and airplanes not Netflix streams or Instagram stories.
+But each of these online actions relies on data centers enormous facilities packed with servers that store and process information 24 hours a day.

-According to the International Energy Agency (IEA), data centers now consume nearly 3% of the world’s total electricity — a figure expected to double by 2030 if current trends continue.
-These centers also require sophisticated cooling systems to prevent overheating, which adds to their energy demand and environmental impact.
+According to the International Energy Agency, data centers now consume nearly 3% of the world’s total electricity a figure expected to double by 2030 if current trends continue.
+These centers also require sophisticated cooling systems to prevent overheating, further adding to their energy demand and environmental impact.

-From an outside perspective, it’s fascinating and unsettling at the same time.
-We have built a digital ecosystem that feels immaterial, but is grounded in an infrastructure that rivals heavy industry in energy consumption.
+From an outsider’s perspective, it’s fascinating and quite unsettling at the same time.
+We have built a digital ecosystem that feels immaterial but is grounded in an infrastructure rivaling heavy industry in energy consumption.

 Cooling: The Invisible Cost

-One of the biggest environmental challenges for data centers is maintaining optimal temperatures.
-Servers must stay cool to operate efficiently, and that cooling process is far from simple.
+One of the largest environmental challenges for data centers is maintaining ideal temperatures.
+In order to function efficiently, servers have to be kept cool, and that cooling process is anything but simple.

-Traditional air-conditioning systems consume vast amounts of electricity, while some companies have turned to water-based cooling — drawing millions of liters from nearby rivers or aquifers.
-In areas already facing droughts, this poses serious sustainability concerns.
+Traditional air conditioning systems are voracious consumers of electricity, while some companies resort to water-based cooling drawing millions of liters from nearby rivers or aquifers.
+This is a serious concern for sustainability in areas that already suffer from droughts.

-Some innovative solutions are emerging — such as Microsoft’s underwater data centers or Google’s use of AI to optimize cooling efficiency — but they remain experimental.
-For now, most of the world’s cloud infrastructure continues to depend on traditional, resource-intensive systems.
+Some innovative solutions have emerged, such as Microsoft’s underwater data centers or Google’s use of AI to optimize cooling efficiency, but they still remain experimental.
+For the time being, most of the world’s cloud infrastructure remains dependent on traditional, resource intensive systems.

 The Carbon Footprint of the Cloud

-While many tech companies promote their “green cloud” initiatives, the reality is complex.
-The majority of data centers are still powered by electricity from non-renewable sources, especially in countries where coal or gas dominate the energy grid.
+While many technology companies tout their “green cloud” initiatives, the reality is more complicated.
+By and large, most data centers still run on electricity derived from non renewable sources, particularly in countries where coal or gas dominate the energy grid.

-Even when companies like Amazon, Google, and Microsoft announce that their operations are “carbon neutral,” this often relies on carbon offset credits — financial mechanisms that compensate for emissions rather than eliminate them.
-In other words, while the growth of cloud computing seems sustainable on paper, its actual impact remains significant.
+Even when companies like Amazon, Google, and Microsoft say that their operations are “carbon neutral,” this is often through the use of carbon offset credits financial mechanisms that compensate for but do not eliminate emissions.
+In other words, even though the growth in cloud computing appears to be green on paper, its real world footprint is still substantial.

-A 2024 report from Greenpeace highlighted that the total emissions of the global ICT sector (information and communication technology) — which includes data centers, devices, and networks — are comparable to those of the entire aviation industry.
-As AI, streaming, and remote services continue to expand, this figure could rise sharply.
+A 2024 report by Greenpeace pointed out that total emissions from the global ICT sector including data centers, devices, and networks are on par with total emissions from the entire aviation industry.
+This number could increase dramatically as AI, streaming, and remote services continue to grow.

 AI and the New Energy Demands